ratt-ru/pfb-imaging/pfb/workers/README.rst

 ..
 Unless you know your instrument and its environment exactly, a typical
 .. workflow starts with creating the imaging weights.
 See

-.. $ pfbworkers imweight --help
+.. $ pfb imweight --help

 .. for options.
-This will write out a column (IMAGIMG_WEIGHT_SPECTRUM by default)
+This will write out a column (IMAGING_WEIGHT_SPECTRUM by default)
-.. containing the imaging weights (note these are combined with the WEIGHT
+.. containing the imaging weights.
+These will be combined with the natural weights
 .. column as described in imweights docs).

 ..
-Dirty image
+Gridding
 .. -----------
 ..
-The next step is getting a dirty image.
-Use
+The next step is to flip our data products into a more convenient form for
+.. imaging.
+This is achievd with the grid worker, run

-.. $ pfbworkers dirty --help
+.. $ pfb grid --help

-.. for specific options (note that your cell size and field of view needs to be
+.. for available options.
+Your cell size and number of pixels needs to be
-.. consistent when running any of imweight, dirty or psf).
-Most of the time it is
+.. consistent what was provided to the imweight worker.
+These will be
-.. easiest to set the image size via the super-resolution-factor and
+.. determined automatically using the super-resolution-factor and
-.. field-of-view options.
+.. field-of-view parameters.
+Data products produced by the grid worker can
+.. include a dirty image, PSF, weights and visibilities (obtained by setting
+.. the dirty, psf, weight and vis options, respectively).
+The weights and
+.. visibilities that are written out correspond to the product requested.
 ..
-Point spread function
-.. ---------------------
+For example, if product is set to 'I' then the Stokes I weights and
+.. visibilities will be computed and written to a chunked repositry called
+.. output_filename_product.xds.zarr which can be opened using the experimental
+.. dask-ms xds_from_zarr function.
+Importantly, the weights have been
+.. pre-applied to the data and should not be applied during gridding.
 ..
-Once a dirty image has been created, you will need a PSF.
-See

-.. $ pfbworkers psf --help

-.. for options.
-By default the PSF is constructed at twice the size of the image.
+They incorporate all of the imaging weights and gain solutions so that
+.. gradient can be computed as

+.. $ IR = R.H(V - W R x)

+.. where R.H/R is the unweighted gridder/degridder, V/W are are the precomputed
+.. visibilities/weights and x is the model.
+Alternatively, the gradient can also
+.. be computed as

+.. $ IR = ID - R.H W R x

+.. which avoids loading the visibilities into memory.
+The grid worker will also
+.. initialise a model dataset called output_filename_product.mds.zarr.
+These
+.. two products (i.e. the xds and the mds) are used by the deconvolution
+.. workers documented below.
+Fits files of the dirty image and PSF can also
+.. optionally be written out.

 ..
-This is usually what you want if you plan to use the fluxmop capabilities so
-.. undersize at your own peril.
-The psf worker will write out a weight table
-.. in .zarr format that makes "major" iterations significantly faster.
-The idea
-.. here is to compute gradients using

-.. $ IR = ID - R.H W R I

-.. where W denotes the weights and R is the measurement operator.
-Compared to the
-.. visibility space expression

-.. $ IR = R.H W (V - R I)

-.. the former needs only about a third of the IO (less if the weights are highly
-.. compressible).
-We might also be able to exploit some special structure here
-.. but that is still WIP.

-..
 Deconvolution
 .. -------------

 ..
-You can then run one fo the deconvolution algorithms to get rid of those pesky
+There are currently three deconvolution workers that can be used to get rid of
+.. those pesky PSF sidelobes.
+These workers have all been designed to work with
+.. the data products produced by the grid worker and to be compatible with the
+.. forward-backward algorithmic structure.
+Importantly, the grid worker needs to
+.. be rerun if the weights or calibration solutions are altered.

 ..
-PSF sidelobes.
-Have a look at (more on the way)

-.. $ pfbworkers clean --help

-.. for example.
-You have to use consistent settings for the dirty image, PSF and
-.. weight table.
-There are good reasons for this.
-For example, CLEAN doesn't work
-.. very well if you start off with natural weighting but you might want to change
-.. the weighting as you get to the faint (and probably diffuse) background.
+Clean
+.. ~~~~~

 ..
-In this case, you might want to start with say Briggs -1 and progress all the
-.. way through to natural weighting.
-Especially if you are using the fluxmop.
+The standard single-scale clean algorithm is implemented in the clean worker.
 ..
-Flux mop
+Run

+.. $ pfb clean --help

-.. --------
+.. for available options.

 ..
-The flux mop is a fairly simple utility.
-It basically uses the conjugate
-.. gradient algorithm to invert a linear system of the form

-.. $ Ax = b

-.. where the operator A is some regularised approximation of the Hessian (eg.
-.. convolution by the PSF + Identity) and b is the residual image.
-The solution
-.. is in the same units as the model and will (probably) try to overfit the data
-.. (which is where the name comes from) under the given prior.
-This is a
-.. particularly useful tool when using Single Scale Clean (SSC).
-SSC is very
-.. robust against imperfect data (calibration artefacts, RFI etc.) but suffers
-.. from some very undesirable properties viz. it starts crawling to a halt if the
-.. remaining faint emission is diffuse and it does not produce physical models
-.. (it also sucks when using natural weighting).
-All of the above can be overcome
-.. by following the simple instructions that follow.
+Forward step
+.. ~~~~~~~~~~~~
 ..
-Because of the way SSC works (viz. it adds components one pixel at a time
-.. (or interpolates residual visibility amplitudes using a constant function)),
-.. you might want to say "Hey, wait a sec.
-What if we try doing all them pixels
-.. at the same time.
-You can do that (and more) with the flux mop.
+The forward step uses the conjugate gradient algorithm to invert the linear
+.. system

+.. $ A x = dirty

+.. where A can be convolution with the PSF (approximate image space solution)
+.. or an application of the heessian.
+The latter is more accurate but can be
+.. computationally prohibitive.
 Have a look at

-.. $ pfbworkers fluxmop --help
+.. $ pfb forward --help

+.. for available options.

 ..
-In particular, for SSC, try using the --model-as-mask feature (just note that
-.. passing in the weight-table for this step might be prohibitively
+Backward step
-.. computationally expensive).
+.. ~~~~~~~~~~~~~
+..
+The backward step can be used to enforce a possitivity constraint and to
+.. impose sparsity in a dictionary of wavelets (SARA prior).
+See

+.. $ pfb backward --help

+.. for available options.